Steps involved in buying a home

 Get a survey

 A seller does not have to tell you about defects in a property.
-So before you finalise the purchase, you should get a survey of the property to find out if there are any defects.
+So, before you finalise the purchase, you should get a survey of the property to find out if there are any defects.
 The survey will help highlight any issues you may not have been aware of when you made your offer.
 For example, if your surveyor finds that the roof needs to be replaced, you could change your offer to account for this, or decide not to buy.
 The Society of Chartered Surveyors Ireland (SCSI) is the professional body for chartered surveyors.

 Get mortgage approval

 Very few people can buy a home without getting a mortgage.
 A mortgage is a long-term loan secured against the property you buy.
-This means if you don’t repay your mortgage you may lose your home.
+This means if you don’t repay your mortgage, you may lose your home.

 There are different types of mortgages and different mortgage providers.
-Contact a number of different mortgage providers to find out who can offer you the best deal.
+Contact several different mortgage providers to find out who can offer you the best deal.
 More information on mortgages and choosing the best one for you is available from the Competition and Consumer Protection Commission (CCPC).
 The CCPC has a mortgage calculator that shows what your monthly repayments will be depending on the amount you borrow, how long the mortgage will last and the interest rate.

 You can get mortgage approval in principle before you start to look for a property.
 This lets you know how much you have to spend.
 However, when you find a property you like, you must get formal mortgage approval before you sign the contract for sale (see below).
 If you sign a contract for sale and then don’t get mortgage approval, you will lose your deposit and there may be other penalties.